Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 A small benefit of this was that if a boxel had the same texture ID for all of it's sides, only one texture ID would need to be sent over the network when the map changed.

+All of the textures except the player textures were generated using [Midjourney](https://www.midjourney.com/).
+I half expected to not feel a sense of ownership or satisfaction after using AI to generate textures but I gotta say, it was so much fun!
+It turns out that although the AI generates everything for you, it actually takes quite a bit of effort to describe what you want in terms that it will accept.
+Most of the time it takes multiple descriptions refined over 1-10 attempts in order to get the result you want.
+This is real work, although the tool in this case is a text prompt.

 **Resource Caching**